-characteristics of land, marine, and freshwater ecosystems; and

-adaptations that enable organisms to survive within a specific ecosystem.
+physical and behavioral characteristics enable organisms to survive within a specific ecosystem.

-LS.10 The student will investigate and understand that ecosystems, communities, populations, and organisms are dynamic, change over time, and respond to daily, seasonal, and long-term changes in their environment.
-Key concepts include
+LS.8 The student will investigate and understand that ecosystems, communities, populations, and organisms are dynamic and change over time.
+Key ideas include

-phototropism, hibernation, and dormancy;
+organisms respond to daily, seasonal, and long-term changes;

-factors that increase or decrease population size; and
+changes in the environment may increase or decrease population size; and

-eutrophication, climate changes, and catastrophic disturbances.
+large-scale changes such as eutrophication, climate changes, and catastrophic disturbances affect ecosystems.

-LS.11 The student will investigate and understand the relationships between ecosystem dynamics and human activity.
-Key concepts include
+LS.9 The student will investigate and understand that relationships exist between ecosystem dynamics and human activity.
+Key ideas include

-food production and harvest;

-change in habitat size, quality, or structure;
+changes in habitat can disturb populations;

-change in species competition;
+disruptions in ecosystems can change species competition; and

-population disturbances and factors that threaten or enhance species survival; and

-environmental issues.
+variations in biotic and abiotic factors can change ecosystems.

-LS.12 The student will investigate and understand that organisms reproduce and transmit genetic information to new generations.
-Key concepts include
+LS.10 The student will investigate and understand that organisms reproduce and transmit genetic information to new generations.
+Key ideas include

-the structure and role of DNA;

-the function of genes and chromosomes;

-genotypes and phenotypes;

-characteristics that can and cannot be inherited;

-genetic engineering and its applications; and

-historical contributions and significance of discoveries related to genetics.
+the structure of DNA is related to its role;

+genes code for proteins and chromosomes transmit genetic information;

+Punnett squares are mathematical models used to predict the probability of traits in offspring; and

+traits expressed through genes may be inherited.

-LS.13 The student will investigate and understand that populations of organisms change over time.
-Key concepts include
+LS.11 The student will investigate and understand that populations of organisms can change over time.
+Key ideas include

-the relationships of mutation, adaptation, natural selection, and extinction;
+mutation, adaptation, natural selection, and extinction change populations;

-evidence of evolution of different species in the fossil record; and
+the fossil record, genetic information, and anatomical comparisons provide evidence for evolution; and

-how environmental influences, as well as genetic variation, influencecan lead to diversity of organisms.
+environmental factors and genetic variation, influence survivability and diversity of organisms.

 Physical Science

-The Physical Science standards continue to build on skills of systematic investigation with a clear focus on variables and repeated trials.
+The Physical Science standards stress an in-depth understanding of the nature and structure of matter and the characteristics of energy.
+Major areas covered by the standards include the particle nature of mature, the organization and use of the periodic table; physical and chemical changes; energy transfer and transformations; properties of longitudinal and transverse waves; electricity and magnetism; and work, force, and motion.
+The standards continue to build on skills of systematic investigation with a clear focus on variables and repeated trials.
 Validating conclusions using evidence and data becomes increasingly important at this level.
-Students will plan and conduct research involving both classroom experimentation and literature reviews from written and electronic resources.
-Research methods and skills highlight practical problems and questions.
-Students will share their work using written reports and other presentations and will continue to use metric units (SI – International System of Units) as the primary unit of measurement for gathering and reporting data.

-The Physical Science standards stress an in-depth understanding of the nature and structure of matter and the characteristics of energy.
-The standards place considerable emphasis on the technological application of physical science principles.
-Major areas covered by the standards include the organization and use of the periodic table; physical and chemical changes; nuclear reactions; temperature and heat; sound; light; electricity and magnetism; and work, force, and motion.

-The Physical Science standards continue to focus on student growth in understanding the nature of science.
-This scientific view defines the idea that explanations of nature are developed and tested using observation, experimentation, models, evidence, and systematic processes.
-The nature of science includes the concepts that scientific explanations are based on logical thinking; are subject to rules of evidence; are consistent with observational, inferential, and experimental evidence; are open to rational critique; and are subject to refinement and change with the addition of new scientific evidence.
-The nature of science includes the concept that science can provide explanations about nature and can predict potential consequences of actions, but cannot be used to answer all questions.

-PS.1 The student will demonstrate an understanding of scientific reasoning, logic, and the nature of science by planning and conducting investigations in which
+Mathematics and computational thinking gain importance as students advance in their scientific thinking.
+PS.1 The student will demonstrate an understanding of scientific skills and processes by